SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 http://www.qaclickacademy.com/

 ## DESCRIPTION ##
 The test scripts were not built based on a set of specific test cases.
 They were designed to learn and to test each and every specific webpage of the website, which gives ample scope to leverage the multiple features of Selenium.
+There are a total of 45 tests in this test suite.

 The framework has used the following tools for handling the many aspects of testing and reporting:
 * TestNG